gyeongin/gyeongin.github.io/_pages/about.md

 My interest lies in the intersection of computer systems and machine learning, with a focus on systems for machine learning.

 Before joining FriendliAI, I received my Ph.D. in Computer Science and Engineering (CSE) from Seoul National University.
-My primary field of study was software systems for machine learning inference in the datacenter.
+My primary field of study was software systems for accelerating machine learning inference in the datacenter.
 I received Best Ph.D.
 Dissertation Award from the CSE Department at Seoul National University.

 Education